RealRobotics/rpi-kb/ubuntu/pi_camera/pi5/libcamera.md

 If you have previously installed ROS, you can just run the script `install_camera_ros.bash` to build and install the `camera_ros` package.

-If you want build this in an existing workspace, modify the `WORKSPACE_NAME` variable at the top of the file `install_camera_ros.bash` as needed.
+If you want to build this in an existing workspace, modify the `WORKSPACE_NAME` variable at the top of the file `install_camera_ros.bash` as needed.

 ## References